Coronavirus Update: Nine More Residents Test Positive – The Franklin Reporter & Advocate

 Coronavirus Update: Nine More Residents Test Positive

-Another nine Franklin residents tested positive for the coronavirus, the township Office of Emergency Management reported on May 19.
+Another nine Franklin residents have tested positive for the coronavirus, the township Office of Emergency Management reported on May 20.

-That brings to 6,042 the number of township residents who have tested positive for the virus since mid-March 2020, OEM reported.
+That brings to 6,049 the number of residents who have tested positive for the virus since mid-March 2020, OEM reported.

 The deaths of 203 Franklin residents have been attributed to the virus.